-The Greyhound or Moscow Mule are some names you would find at the local cocktail lounge for highball drinks that seem very appropriate as metaphors toward what Santa Cruz has dubbed their Highball Carbon mountain bike.
+The Greyhound or Moscow Mule are some names you would find at the local cocktail lounge for highball drinks that seem very appropriate as metaphors toward what Santa Cruz has dubbed their Highball Carbon Frame.
 It’s a full carbon hardtail, the first of its kind in the Santa Cruz model line, that answers the call for a lightweight hard charging racy mtb with their logo on the down tube.
-The folks at S.C. have been practicing their skills with composite materials since back in 2010 on their full suspension mountain bikes, and here they put together that knowledge of the wonderous black metal along with all the experience put to good measure to complete a feather light, race ready 29er hard tail frame.
+The folks at S.C. have been practicing their skills with carbon materials on their full suspension rides, and here they put together that knowledge of the wonderlust black metal along with all the experience put to good measure to complete a feather light, race ready 29er hardtail.

-Santa Cruz is employing all the same molding techniques they have developed for all their composite frames to make them ride and perform far superior to the similar alloy models.
+SC employed all the same molding carbon techniques to make them ride and perform far superior to the similar alloy models.

-Here is how they achieve groundbreaking strength to stiffness through a unique process for composites.
+Here is how they achieve groundbreaking strength to stiffness through a unique process for carbon fibers.

-1 They use a one piece composite lay-up for the main front triangle, as opposed to connecting joints that require bonding, while doing this they have eliminated excess material and lowering the weight.
+1 They use a one piece carbon lay-up for the main front triangle, as opposed to connecting joints that require bonding, while doing this they have eliminated excess material and lowering the weight.

-2 This one piece process also results in having a structure that can distribute loads and absorb impact energy better.
+2 This process also results in having a structure that can distribute loads and absorb impact energy better.

-To make the mountain bike front end stiff and track where you point it, the 29″ Carbon Highball uses the same tapered headset tech as their Blur LT Carbon and 29″ Tallboy.
+To make the mountain bike front end stiff and track where you point it, the Highball Carbon 29er uses the same tapered headset as their Blur LTC and others.
 This format of headset arrangement offers benefits and a few options that are worth taking notice of.
-Its zero stack upper bearing assembly has a lower stem height to make it possible to get the handlebars down a bit for a proper twenty niner cross country racing position if you need to.
-Running it with the traditional 1.5″ headset cup in the bottom, the Highball runs with a 70.5° head angle.
+Its zero stack upper bearing assembly has a lower stem height to make it possible to get the handlebars down a bit for a proper twenty niner XC racing position if needed.
+Running it with the traditional 1.5″ headset cup in the bottom, it ends up with a 70.5° head angle.

-The design team at Santa Cruz Bicycles were bent to make this mountain bike all business with tubes that don’t stray very far from the standard rounded shapes.
+The design team at Santa Cruz Bicycles were bent to make this carbon frame all business with tubes that don’t stray very far from the standard rounded shapes.
 To us it means that its easy going styling has its own quiet appeal, but it’s obvious that the Highball is all about function.
 And that purpose of function has to do with putting the traction to the ground.
-The seat tube and chain stays are a perfect example, where they have optimized them for the best uphill traction possible and a nimble feel on any tight trail networks.
-It was possible for S.C. to build shorter 17.3″ stays because they put a subtle curve in the seat tube a couple inches above the bottom bracket area to allow more space for the rear tire.
+The seat tube and chainstays are a perfect example, where they have optimized them for the best uphill traction possible and a nimble feel on any tight trail networks.
+It was also possible to build shorter 17.3″ stays because they put a subtle curve in the seat tube a couple inches above the BB area to allow more space for the rear tire.
 If you saw in the geometry specs the little different 71° seat angle, this is why.
 No worries, your normal seat position and range of adjustment will be the same as how you would normally have with a standard 73° angle.
-They chose the slacker seat angle to account for the curve designed in the seat tube.
+They chose the slacker seat angle on the Highball Carbon to account for the curve designed in the seat tube.

-The Highball Carbon mtb Frame is available in Medium through XX-Large sizes with two colors available.
-Glossy Clear with Red graphics and Matte/ Grey graphic.
-It has a tapered head tube that uses a mixed tapered 1-1/8″ to 1.5″ headset.
-It also uses a 30.9mm seat post.
-A high clamp, top-pull front derailleur is spec.
+The Highball Carbon Frame is available in Medium through XX-Large sizes with two colors.
+Clear/ Red graphics and Matte/ Grey graphic.
+It uses a mixed tapered 1-1/8″ to 1.5″ headset, and a 30.9mm seatpost.

 - Funner, 29erCafe